rweichler/HTTPAudioPlayer/README.md

 My implementation of an Audio streamer/player over HTTP.
 Uses AVFoundation's AVAudioPlayer and my own simple HTTPFileSaver to accomplish this.

+It basically is an AVPlayer with a couple of nifty features, including the ability to download the data before you play it and delegate methods for buffering.

 # How to use

 ```objc